liveorthodoxy/new-live-orthodoxy/source/_posts/2020-07-27-wearing-a-mask-an-act-of-love.md

 date: 2020-07-27T21:36:42-05:00'
 cover_image: images/uploads/compassion.jpg
 ---
-# Put On The Mask
+# Let's Put On The Mask

 I hate wearing masks.
 I really do.
 I wear glasses so, I have to continually pinch the bridge of my nose to keep my exhalation from fogging up my glasses, but I’ve been wearing a mask anytime I’ve been in a public space since February 22nd, without fail.
 I’ve slept on red-eye flights with my mask on, worked hard building a trade show booth, then stood for 12+ hours on an exhibition floor, walked for miles, and spent 2 weeks in a small RV after an exposure.
 I didn’t enjoy any of these, especially since I was away from my wife and daughter for almost a month between a trip and quarantine.
 So why do I do it?
 For me, the answer is simple: my faith and the world views it influences.